peterlundblad/photo-site/contact.md

 <h1>{{ page.title }}</h1>
 <p>Stories whisper, narratives beckon, and every frame unveils a world waiting to be savored.</p>

-<p>Enter a realm where raw emotions and fleeting moments solidify into priceless memories.
-Life emerges from fleeting moments, and an artian crafts them into tangible keepsakes.
-Whether it's the tender dance of two souls or the artistry of expression on the runway, Lundblad Studios captures and embodies your unique vision.</p>
+<p>Life emerges from fleeting moments, and an artisan crafts them into tangible keepsakes.
+Whether it's the tender dance of two souls or the artistry of expression on the runway, Lundblad Studios will capture and embody your unique vision.</p>

 <p>Let's start dreaming.</p>